Search blog:

 The table below shows the deadlines for VAT registration, sending a VAT Return, and paying your bill.

-Statutory requirement | Deadline |
+Statutory requirement Deadline

-If your total taxable turnover for the last 12 months exceeds £90,000 – register within 30 days of the end of the month you exceeded the threshold If you realise you’re going to exceed the threshold in the next 30 days – register by the end of that 30-day period |
+Register for VAT If your total taxable turnover for the last 12 months exceeds £90,000 – register within 30 days of the end of the month you exceeded the threshold

-1 calendar month and 7 days after the end of your quarterly VAT accounting period If you join the AAS, the deadline is 2 months after the end of your 12-month VAT accounting period |
+If you join the AAS, the deadline is 2 months after the end of your 12-month VAT accounting period

-1 calendar month and 7 days after the end of your accounting period If you join the AAS, you’ll make weekly or monthly advance payments towards your bill, then a final payment when you send your VAT Return |
+If you join the AAS, you’ll make weekly or monthly advance payments towards your bill, then a final payment when you send your VAT Return

-Make VAT ‘payments on account’ (advance payments towards your VAT bill) | By the last working day of the second and third months of every VAT quarter (regardless of your accounting period end date) |
+Make VAT ‘payments on account’ (advance payments towards your VAT bill) By the last working day of the second and third months of every VAT quarter (regardless of your accounting period end date)

 7. Key changes in the new tax year 2025-26